getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 The SDK no longer contains these statements.
 Let us know if this is causing issues in your setup by opening an issue on GitHub.

+## 6. Type Changes

+In v8, types have been exported from `@sentry/types`, while implementations have been exported from other classes.
+This lead to some duplication, where we had to keep an interface in `@sentry/types`, while the implementation mirroring that interface was kept e.g. in `@sentry/core`.
+Since in v9 the types have been merged into `@sentry/core`, we can get rid of some of this duplication.
+This means that certain things that used to be a separate interface, will not expect an actual instance of the class/concrete implementation.
+This should not affect most users, unless you relied on passing things with a similar shape to internal methods.
+The following types are affected:

+- `Scope` now always expects the `Scope` class

 # No Version Support Timeline

 Version support timelines are stressful for anybody using the SDK, so we won't be defining one.